Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 The large free parking lot with restrooms and showers right downtown makes this the easiest beach to access.
 Lifeguarded and plenty of sand to spread out.
 Volleyball courts are there during the summer.
 It’s a great beach for surfing, sunbathing and relaxing.
 There are lifeguards during the summer which makes it a safe beach for the whole family!

 Just west of Kirk is an area called Umbrella Beach which is a bit quieter and where the Grucci 4th of July fireworks are displayed; you gotta go.
-Also popular downtown is S. Edison beach, affectionately known as Nick’s Beach.
+Also popular downtown is S. Edison Beach, affectionately known as Nick’s Beach.
 All 3 beaches are in the downtown area so you can walk for lunch and head back to the beach to complete your afternoon.

 The downtown area here by Kirk Beach Park is full of boutiques, restaurants, and of course ice cream shops!